Nevada adoption laws mandate that prospective parents meet several eligibility requirements, including:

 That the petitioners are fit and proper people to have the care and custody of the child.

-That they are able to provide for the child financially.
+That they are able to provide financially.

 That they have received the proper consent required by Nevada law.

-Adoption is one of the biggest decisions a parent can make.
 Do not attempt to navigate the Nevada adoption process alone.
 Contact us at 702-DEFENSE (702-333-3673) for a FREE consultation today.